GFW Technical Review 07 – Active Probing

 The Firewall Talks Back

 Passive DPI has inherent limitations against obfuscated protocols.
-As we saw with Shadowsocks, a well-designed protocol makes its traffic indistinguishable from random bytes, giving GFW no reliable way to identify it.
-Instead, GFW must rely on heuristics such as packet entropy and length, which often lack sufficient accuracy for confident blocking.
+As we saw with Shadowsocks, a well-designed protocol makes its traffic indistinguishable from random bytes, giving the GFW no reliable way to identify it.
+Instead, the GFW must rely on heuristics such as packet entropy and length, which often lack sufficient accuracy for confident blocking.

 The Probing Infrastructure

-The same experiment revealed that approximately 90% of probes used source TCP ports between 32768 and 65535 – the default ephemeral port range for many Linux kernels.
+The same experiment revealed that approximately 90% of probes used source TCP ports between 32768 and 65535, the default ephemeral port range for many Linux kernels.

 Probing Shadowsocks

 Probing a Shadowsocks server is not straightforward.
-Given the fully encrypted nature of Shadowsocks, GFW cannot construct arbitrary valid packets without knowing the password.
+Given the fully encrypted nature of Shadowsocks, the GFW cannot construct arbitrary valid packets without knowing the password.
 There is no “magic probe” that can definitively identify a Shadowsocks server from a single request.
-Instead, GFW performs repeated probes with varying characteristics, hoping to learn something from the server’s TCP-layer behavior.
+Instead, the GFW performs repeated probes with varying characteristics, hoping to learn something from the server’s TCP-layer behavior.

 The ATYP Brute-Force Attack